Nepal Police School

-The Nepal Police School (Nepali: नेपाल पुलिस विद्यालय) usually shortened as “NPS”, previously known as Dipendra Police School (Nepali: दिपेन्द्र पुलिस विद्यालय) (DPS) named after the late Crown Prince Dipendra Bir Bikram Shah of the Kingdom of Nepal is a regional system of police boarding schools in Nepal.
-The school motto is “Better Schooling for ideal Citizens”.
-The schools predominantly accept applications from children of Nepal police personnel but in some cases accept applications from non-police personnel children (up to 40% of the school population).
+The Nepal Police School (Nepali: नेपाल प्रहरी विद्यालय) usually shortened as “NPS” is a police managed school.
+It is a regional system of police boarding schools in Nepal.
+However the schools predominantly teaches children of Nepal Police personnel, children of civilians also get admission.
+The school has alocated 40% of the quota to the civilians.

+Previously the school was known as Dipendra Police School (Nepali: दिपेन्द्र पुलिस विद्यालय) (DPS) named after the late King Dipendra Bir Bikram Shah of the Kingdom of Nepal.
 Prospective students sit entrance exams as part of the admissions process.
 These schools are funded by the welfare program of the Nepal Police Organisation.
 The school's history, reputation for discipline, and holistic approach to education with a special focus on physical education and athletics have contributed to NPS being considered one of Nepal's most reputable schools.

 The school was founded in 2040 B.S.
-(1983 CE) by former IGP (Inspector General Police), the late DB Lama and is located at Banepa 13 Sanga, 15 miles east of Kathmandu.
+(1983 CE) by former IGP (Inspector General of Police), late DB Lama and is located at Banepa-13, Sanga, 15 miles east of Kathmandu.
 The school grounds cover more 200 acres on the growing forest and orchard of the southern sloped hills in region.

-The school admits pupils from class years 4 to 12 and follows the SLC (School Leaving Certificate) board and HSEB (Higher Secondary Education Board) curriculum.
+The school admits pupils from class years 4 to 12 and follows the SLC (School Leaving Certificate) board and NEB (National Examination Board) curriculum.
 It offers boarding schools with strict policies and a rigorous academic atmosphere.
 A central school governing body exists in Sanga, but the regional schools generally maintain a high of autonomy in running their respective schools.